MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/quickstart.md

 Entities are any PlayFab concept that can contain data.
 The built-in entity types are:

-- **Title** - A title contains global information available to all players.
+- **title** - A title contains global information available to all players.
 This is similar to [TitleData](xref:titleid.playfabapi.com.client.title-widedatamanagement.gettitledata).
 It is identified by the title ID (`TitleId`) of the game/application.
-- **master_player_account** - This entity Type allows you to share information about a player across multiple games within a studio.
-It is identified by the PlayFab ID (`PlayFabId`) of the player, which is returned as part of any login or any call to retrieve account information for the player account (for example, the PlayFab Client API [GetAccountInfo](xref:titleid.playfabapi.com.client.accountmanagement.getaccountinfo)).
+- **master_player_account** - This entity Type allows you to share information about a player across multiple games within a namespace.
+It is identified by the player ID (`PlayFabId`) of the player, which is returned as part of any login or any call to retrieve account information for the player account (for example, the PlayFab Client API [GetAccountInfo](xref:titleid.playfabapi.com.client.accountmanagement.getaccountinfo)).
 - **title_player_account** - Identifies a player account that contains some information for the current title.
 This is identified by the entity ID (`EntityKey.Id`) you get back in the [EntityKey](xref:titleid.playfabapi.com.authentication.authentication.getentitytoken#entitykey) object on any login.
 - **character** - Identifies a character that the player owns which contains information that you can retrieve.
 It is identified by the character ID (`CharacterId`) of the character.